redpony/cmu-mt-11731/hw4.md

 <center><i>how long does it take on foot ?</i></center>
 <br />

-**Your task in this assignment is to design a neural encoder-decoder machine translation model with attention that can translate a Chinese sentence into English.** The baseline model is an encoder-decoder model with attention, and the research problem is to improve upon the model.

-Unlike in HW3, you will be evaluated on the translation quality, BLEU score.
+**Your task in this assignment is to design a neural encoder-decoder machine translation model with attention that can translate a Chinese sentence into English.** You will be evaluated on the translation quality, BLEU score.
+The baseline model is an encoder-decoder model with attention, and the research problem is to improve upon the model.
+The default model is an LSTM-RNN language model, initialized using the average of the source word vectors, and the next word in the target is predicted by providing as input the current word to the LSTM-RNN model
+(we provide a sample script for monolingual LSTM-RNN language model in the assignment).

+We will now describe the encoder-decoder framework for machine translation (Please refer to the slides on how to incorporate attention in this model).
-In the encoder-decoder framework, an encoder reads a variable length input sequence, into a sequence of vectors $\vec{\mathbf{x}} = \langle \mathbf{x}_1,
+In the encoder-decoder framework, an encoder reads a variable length input sequence, into a sequence of vectors $\mathbf{X} = \langle \mathbf{x}_1,
 \cdots, \mathbf{x}_T\rangle$ (corresponding to a sequence of input symbols
-$\vec{x} = \langle x_1,
+$X = \langle x_1,
 \cdots, x_T\rangle$) and generates a fixed-dimensional vector representation of the sequence.
 $\mathbf{x}_t \in \mathbb{R}^{l}$ is an input vector of length $l$.